Douglas A. Reynolds

-Dr. Reynolds joined what is now the Human Language Technology Group as a member of the technical staff in 1992.
+Dr. Reynolds joined what is now the Artificial Intelligence Technology and Systems Group as a member of the technical staff in 1992.
 He conducted research in the areas of robust speaker recognition (identification and verification), transient classification, and robust speech representations for recognition.
 During this period, he invented and developed several widely used techniques in the area of speaker recognition, such as robust modeling with GMMs, application of a universal background model to text-independent recognition tasks, the use of Bayesian adaptation to train and update speaker models, fast scoring techniques for GMM based systems, use of a handset/channel-type detector, and several normalization techniques based on the handset/channel-type detector.

 In 2002, Dr. Reynolds led the SuperSID project at the Johns Hopkins University Summer Workshop, where new approaches to exploiting high-level information for improved speaker recognition were explored.
 These and other ideas have been implemented in Lincoln Laboratory’s speaker recognition system, which has won several annual international speaker recognition evaluations conducted by the National Institute of Standards and Technology.
 The research into combining robust speaker verification with other forms of authentication for highly secure information and/or account access has resulted in two pending patents.